The Lowdown on the Best Places Where to Eat in Little Rock

 The Root

-Step into The Root and even if you aren’t from the south, you’ll instantly know what it feels like to step into a great grandmother’s southern kitchen.
-Fresh flowers, pillows and mismatched cloth napkins on the bright tables, create a homey, let’s get to know one another atmosphere.
+Step into The Root and even if you aren’t from the south, you’ll instantly know what it feels like to step into a grandmother’s southern kitchen.
+Fresh flowers, pillows and mismatched cloth napkins on the bright tables create a homey, let’s get to know one another, atmosphere.
+No wonder because owner Jack Sundell’s vision for The Root was a “building community through local food” concept.

 The Pantry

-If you’ve never tried it before, I realize all kinds of visions and thoughts might be running through your head.
+A very serendipitous thing happened right before I went on this trip to Arkansas.
+Someone asked me if I had ever tried chocolate salami.
+Wait what?
+Chocolate salami?
+If you’ve never heard of it before, I realize all kinds of visions and thoughts might be running through your head.
 What does it look like?
 Is it made with meat?
 Believe me, I had the same thoughts.
-So when I looked at The Pantry’s dessert menu and saw that they had Chocolate Salami, I knew I had to try it.
+So when I looked at The Pantry’s dessert menu and saw chocolate salami on the menu, I knew I had to try it.

-Chocolate Salami is a dessert originating in Italy or Portugal – no one is quite sure – but it’s popular throughout Europe.
-Made with cocoa, broken biscuits or cookies, butter, eggs and a bit of port wine or rum and not a bit of meat in sight!
+Turns out, chocolate salami is a dessert originating in Italy, or maybe Portugal – no one is quite sure – but it’s popular throughout Europe.
+Made with cocoa, broken biscuits, or cookies, butter, eggs, a bit of port wine or rum and not a bit of meat in sight!
+It’s baked in a roll and sliced.
+The Pantry serves theirs with layers of vanilla ice cream.
+It is glorious and one of most delicious things I ate in, of all places, Little Rock.

 Lassis Inn